rquast/tsoa-serverless-example/README.md

 ## Deploy to AWS

 `npm run deploy-dev` - Deploys everything out to AWS to play around with.
-Obviously, this may cost you money.
+Obviously, **this may cost you money**.
+You'll need to run this twice if you want to play with the swagger - `npm run fix-swagger` will tweak the swagger.json appropriately, but only after it's been deployed once and we can get the ServiceEndpoint from the CloudFormation outputs.
+(I'd love a better way to do this if anyone has any ideas.)

 ## Swagger UI